bengus-khan/snakefarm-ccms/README.md

 ## System architecture
 The notes below are not exhaustive.
 I will be updating as the project progresses.

-Basic architectural concept:
-- **Core functionality**
-    - **Document transformation engine:** Custom code written in Python with SCons library, automating various third-party processors via `subprocess` module.
-OS variants of each `subprocess` instance will likely be required to handle differences in shell syntax.
-    - **Database management engine:** Custom code written in Python and MongoDB database handle content management, image optimization, access control, and version control.
-    - **Command line interface:** Build CLI for core engines in Python using argparse library.
+The Snakefarm CCMS project is built on a microservice architecture consisting of several modules:
+- **Data:** MongoDB database containing all user content, build data and formatting data.
+- **DB-Interact:** Database management engine built in Python environment.
+Utilizes MongoPy library to manage all interactions with MongoDB database.
+Automates optipng utility to optimize uploaded images.
+Utilizes Git for version control.
+CLI and Flask API.
+- **Pipeline:** Document validation and transformation engine built in Python environment with Java installed.
+Utilizes SCons library to automate the transformation of content from source format into externally usable formats such as HTML, PDF, and XLIFF.
+Apache FOP and xsltproc are the two main processors that handle actual document transformation.
+CLI and Flask API.
+    - Explore the possibility of using Maven or Gradle to automate document builds instead of SCons - these are still platform-independent, and making this module fully Java based would reduce container size and potential improve integration between processors and build automation tool.
+- **Desktop-GUI:** Graphical user interface built in Java environment.
+Utilizes either Swing or JavaFX framework.
+Will likely incorporate xsltproc and Apache FOP for real-time validation and stylesheet previewing.

+Here are some other tools that I may also add:
 - **IDE/text editor extensions:** Develop VS Code extensions or extension packs to facilitate authoring in "headless" core system.
-    - IPC solution (probably Flask APIs) to communicate between engines & GUI/client.
-- **GUI and/or web client**
-    - **Desktop GUI application:** Custom code written in Java, utilizing Swing or JavaFX framework.
-Can explore integration with Java-based XML/XSL processors (which are already part of project) for live content validation to prioritize frontend speed.
+Probably should make a VS Code extension pack for development.
 - **Web client:** Explore development of web client for snakefarm core, leaning on Flask APIs for xml/xsl processing.
 Achieving real-time content validation with this interface may be tricky since we don't have xsltproc and fop at the frontend's disposal.

 ### Libraries & dependencies
 - XML content model: DocBook 5.0.1